Ladder99/ladder99/docs/pages/future/models.md

 # data

-## compilation: yamls to devices.xml
+## compilation: model yamls to devices.xml

 outputs.yaml includes this dataItem for device condition: